2022 Veikkausliiga

-The 2022 Veikkausliiga is the 92nd season of top-tier football in Finland.
-HJK are the defending champions.
+The 2022 Veikkausliiga was the 92nd season of top-tier football in Finland.
+HJK won the championship for the third consecutive season.

 Teams

 KTP (relegated after one year in the top flight) were relegated to Ykkönen after finishing at the bottom of the 2021 season.
 Their place was taken by Ykkönen champions VPS (promoted after a two-year absence).

 Stadia and locations

 Personnel and kits

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players and Managers may hold more than one non-FIFA nationality.